canonical/phone-docs/en/apps/qml/tutorials-qml-integration-testing.md

 ---
-title: "QML tutorials - integration testing"
+title: "Tutorials - QML integration testing"
 ---

-# QML integration testing
+# Tutorials - QML integration testing

 In this tutorial you will learn how to write an integration test to strengthen the quality of your Ubuntu QML application.
 It builds upon the Currency